 Intersection at Moray / Dorcas.
 Image credit: Nearmap.

-VicRoads are working with the TAC and the City of Melbourne to trial a protected intersection at the intersection of Albert and Lansdowne streets.
+The Department of Transport (DoT), the Transport Accident Commission (TAC) and the City of Melbourne are trialling a protected intersection at Albert and Lansdowne streets.
+Construction is almost complete.

 Proposal for Swan / Church Street